 Since November of 2003, Gary Hernandez Martial Arts/Karate and the RDT System of Self-Defense has been providing instruction in the martial arts in the Zephyrhills, FL area.

-Our school has been seen on TV-PBS, Voice of America, and also Tampa Bay’s Local Cable shows on Martial Arts.
+Our school has been seen on ABC Action News and TV-PBS, Voice of America, and also Tampa Bay’s Local Cable shows on Martial Arts.
 Articles have been written about our school in Associated Press, The Wall Street Journal, Tae Kwon Do Times, Inside Kung-Fu, and Action Martial Arts Magazine,The Tampa Tribune , St.Pete Times and other local newspapers.

 Gary Hernandez Martial Arts School has provided Self Defense seminars using the RDT system (Realistic Defensive Tactics) to the following organizations and companies: State Of Florida SunCoast Region - Department of Children & Families, Toyota Car Company (Women’s Self Defense), Neighborhood Watch Self Defense seminars, Wesley Chapel PTA Family Fun and Fitness Fair at Wesley Chapel Elementary School, SAM’S Club Family Safety Awareness Self Defense, City of Zephyrhills Family Night Out Safety Awareness, and several church youth groups self defense seminars.

 We hope you enjoy our website and will stop by and visit us if you are in the area.
 This site is designed to give you information about our facility, our style of martial arts, our staff and provide you with information on how to contact us as well.

 Become a School Charter Membership as the RDT system call school for details